CHIPAsia/chip-for-woocommerce/readme.txt

 = 1.3.0 - 2023-3-10 =
 * Added   - Add support for WooCommerce Subscription
-* Added   - Hooks token deletion with CHIP
+* Added   - Hook token deletion with CHIP
+* Added   - WC_Gateway_Chip can be extended for cloning
-* Added   - CHIP payment can be cloned via PHP-constant (wp-config.php)
+* Added   - Now CHIP payment have 4 payment method by default
 * Added   - Support for whitelisting payment method
 * Added   - Purchase due strict is now configurable
 * Added   - Due strict timing can be configured independently